okta-ciam-specialists/auth0-account-linking/README.md

 # React Authentication on Vercel

-This JavaScript template demonstrates **how to implement user authentication** in React applications using Auth0.
-This template uses the React Router 6 library.
+This Typescript template demonstrates **how to implement user authentication** in React applications using Auth0 + Typescript + Material UI components. _This template uses the React Router **6** library._

-This template is based on a code sample is part of the ["Auth0 Developer Center"](https://developer.auth0.com/resources/code-samples/spa/react), a place where you can explore the authentication and authorization features of the Auth0 Identity Platform.
+This template is based on a code sample from the ["Auth0 Developer Center"](https://developer.auth0.com/resources/code-samples/spa/react), a place where you can explore the authentication and authorization features of the Auth0 Identity Platform.

 ## Quick Auth0 Set Up

-**First and foremost, if you haven't already, [sign up for an Auth0 account](https://auth0.com/signup?utm_source=partner&utm_medium=vercel&utm_campaign=2023-03%7CINB-ORG%7CVercel-Auth0-SignupUserCreationForm-SU&ocid=7014z000000zJItAAM-aPA4z0000008OZeGAM&utm_id=aNK4z000000blT4GAI) to connect your application with the Auth0 Identity Platform.**
+> [!CAUTION]
+> Yuu will need an Auth0 account in order to proceed.
+>
+> If you have not signed up for an Auth0 account [do so now](https://auth0.com/signup?utm_source=partner&utm_medium=vercel&utm_campaign=2023-03%7CINB-ORG%7CVercel-Auth0-SignupUserCreationForm-SU&ocid=7014z000000zJItAAM-aPA4z0000008OZeGAM&utm_id=aNK4z000000blT4GAI)!
+>

 Next, you'll connect your Single-Page Application (SPA) with Auth0.
 You'll need to create an application registration in the Auth0 Dashboard and get two configuration values: the **Auth0 Domain** and the **Auth0 Client ID**.